nilsiker/nilsiker.github.io/content/blog/exploring-chickensoft-1/index.md

 At the end of this post, we will have finished the following steps:

-* Install a Godot C# version with the [GodotEnv CLI](https://github.com/chickensoft-games/GodotEnv)
+- Install a Godot C# version with the [GodotEnv CLI](https://github.com/chickensoft-games/GodotEnv)
-* Create a project using the [GodotGame template](https://github.com/chickensoft-games/GodotGame)
+- Create a project using the [GodotGame template](https://github.com/chickensoft-games/GodotGame)
-* Prepare a scene structure for our game - starting with the `App` node
+- Prepare a scene structure for our game - starting with the `App` node

-We'll make stops along the way and rationalize not only how we perform these steps, but *why* we do it.
+We'll make stops along the way and rationalize not only how we perform these steps, but _why_ we do it.

 We won't be explaining or describing every technical detail of the Chickensoft packages.

 The goal is to build a solid game architecture that we can easily expand on using Chickensoft tools.

+# Implementation

+Arguably, the things we'll be sorting out in this part should be fairly simple.

+We won't exactly get into the meat and bones of the Chickensoft packages in this post, but we will prepare a project for it.

+Let's try using the GodotEnv CLI!

-# Installing GodotEnv and Godot
+## Installing Godot using GodotEnv

 We'll start off with getting GodotEnv on our machine.
 As of writing this post, GodotEnv requires `net8.0`.

 > 🙋🏼 Specifically, I'll be using .NET 8.0.404.
-Consider this foreshadowing!
+It will work nicely!

 An argument for using GodotEnv is that it makes installing, uninstalling and switching between Godot versions a breeze.
 It also provides a way to manage addons.